What is Physical Distribution in Supply Chain Management? A Detailed Guide in 2023

 Offers Better Consumer Experiences

-6 Factors That Affect Physical Distribution
+6 Factors That Affect Physical Distribution in 2023

 Every manufacturer must figure out how to get their goods to the end-user.
 In today’s economy, a variety of distribution channels are accessible.
 A producer needs to keep the following points in mind while choosing one or more distribution channels to ensure smooth operation and lowers logistics costs.